jaantollander/masters-thesis/content/10_introduction.md

 Another solution is to use tools for throttling the I/O rate of jobs performing heavy I/O [@ooops].
 Users can proactively throttle their workloads, or administrators can throttle jobs with heavy I/O without and avoid suspending these jobs.

-Even if users follow guidelines, problems will eventually occur.
+Even if users follow the guidelines, problems eventually occur.
 To identify when they occur, we must actively monitor file system performance.
 Furthermore, by measuring I/O performance and using statistical time-series analysis, we can identify variations in performance trends, such as *short-transient* or *long-persistent* ones, and changes in baseline performance over time [@year-in-life-of-parallel-file-system].
 However, we need more than performance monitoring to identify who or what is causing problems in a parallel file system.